fuskovic/go-pro-ble/README.md

 ![tg](images/tg.png)

-### Why?

-To connect to your GoPro via BlueTooth in order to and enable it's WIFI AP ( This can only be done programmatically ).

-Once enabled, you can use something like https://github.com/chrisjoyce911/goprowifi to connect to that access point and begin working with your GoPro programmatically.
+### What does it do?

+1. Connects to your GoPro via BLE.
+2. Using BLE, enables the WIFI access point on your GoPro (can only be done programmatically)
+3. Retrieves the credentials for the access point
+4. Connects to the access point.

 ### Considerations